40 Avon Street

 Environmental Studies (MS) with a concentration in Conservation Biology

-Our Conservation Biology concentration gives students the research and field skills to understand the linkages between ecology and real-life conservation issues.
+AUNE’s Conservation Biology concentration gives students the research and field skills to understand the linkages between ecology and real-life conservation issues.
 Central to the program is the verifying capstone.
-You can verify your master’s level skills by conducting thesis research, producing an applied project, or by engaging in a collaborative service learning initiative.
-These capstones allow you to demonstrate your knowledge on how to plan, design and implement and report a substantial project.
+These capstones allow you to demonstrate your knowledge of how to plan, design and implement and report a substantial project.
 All capstones allow you to define research questions, collect conceptual and background information from related studies, identify protocols for appropriate data collection and analysis, and follow the work through to its completion.